7 Amazing Things To Do In Bohinj, Slovenia

 Relax at the Lake

-A ‘things to do in Bohinj’ list would not be complete without having some R&R by the lake.
+A trip to Lake Bohinj would not be complete without having some R&R by the lake.
 If you’re like me, you’ll happily take a book and sit on the edge of the water for hours.
 However, if you’re like Ben he’s bored within 10 minutes.